aydinkocasu/aydinkocasu/README.md

 # Hi there, I'm Aydın Kocasu! 👋

 ## 🚀 About Me
 I'm a passionate Software Engineer.
-I love solving problems, building amazing projects, and continuously learning new technologies.
+I love solving problems, building amazing projects, and continuously learning new technologies.(I ma using neovim btw)

 ### Frontend
 - **Languages and Frameworks**: